stashapp/stash-box/README.md

 Stash-box generates a configuration file `stashdb-config.yml` in the current working directory when it is first started up.
 This configuration file is generated with the following defaults:
 - running on `0.0.0.0` port `9998`

-The graphql playground and cross-domain cookies can be disabled by setting `is_production=true`.
+The graphql playground and cross-domain cookies can be disabled by setting `is_production: true`.

 ### API keys and authorisation